 It adds any property, device, or equipment comprising a facility generating green energy to the definition of "air quality facility."
-"Green energy" is defined in the existing competitive retail electric service law as any energy generated by using an energy resource that does one or more of the following: (1) releases reduced air pollutants, thereby reducing cumulative air emissions and (2) is more sustainable and reliable relative to some fossil fuels.
-"Green energy" includes energy generated by using as a resource and nuclear reaction.
+The bill defines "green energy" to have the same meaning as in the existing competitive retail electric service law.
+It is defined in that law as any energy generated by using an energy resource that does one or more of the following: (1) releases reduced air pollutants, thereby reducing cumulative air emissions and (2) is more sustainable and reliable relative to some fossil fuels.
+"Green energy" includes energy generated by using natural gas as a resource and nuclear reaction.15